alexyorke/alexyorke.github.io/_drafts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 ## Core use-case

-This is a common friction point: if you try to “iterate over a collection” inside Reader, you quickly run into the **Traversable** problem.
+This is a common friction point: if you try to "iterate over a collection" inside Reader, you quickly run into the **Traversable** problem.

 Combining a `List<Reader<...>>` into a `Reader<List<...>>` (or combining into a sum) requires `Sequence`/`Traverse`, and implementing that in C# tends to look like an intimidating `Aggregate`/fold.

-That’s a perfectly valid topic, but it’s a side quest.
+That's a perfectly valid topic, but it's a side quest.
 The main point of Reader is **implicit context**.

-So instead, we’ll use a multi-step *linear* pipeline: generate a quote for a single service.
+So instead, we'll use a multi-step *linear* pipeline: generate a quote for a single service.

-### Step 1–4: the building blocks
+### Step 1-4: the building blocks

-We’ll build small steps that each produce a `Reader<PricingEnv, ...>`.
-Some steps are pure (“no environment needed”), but we still lift them into Reader to keep the pipeline shape consistent.
+We'll build small steps that each produce a `Reader<PricingEnv, ...>`.
+Some steps are pure ("no environment needed"), but we still lift them into Reader to keep the pipeline shape consistent.

 ```csharp
 // ---------------------------------------------------------